-Beyonce: Jay-Z Bans Sister Solange From Birth Of Twins
+Beyonce: Jay Z Bans Sister Solange From Birth Of Twins

-Beyonce’s husband Jay-Z has banned her sister Solange Knowles from the birth of their twins later this year.
+Beyonce’s husband, Jay Z, has banned her sister, Solange Knowles, from the birth of their twins later this year.

-Jay-Z is not about to share the delivery room with his sister-in-law with Solange Knowles.
+Jay Z is not about to share the delivery room with his sister-in-law, Solange Knowles.
 An insider had said that Solange had “begged Beyonce to let her be her birth partner.”
 Beyonce and Solange are known to have a very close relationship, with Solange ecstatic about Queen Bey’s birth announcement last month.

-Beyonce was open to the suggestion of allowing Solange to be her birth partner but Jay-Z was having none of it.
-Jay-Z gave Beyonce an ultimatum about her sister in the delivery room saying, “It’s her or me!” according to Radaronline.com.
+Beyonce was open to the suggestion of allowing Solange to be her birth partner, but Jay Z was having none of it.
+Jay Z gave Beyonce an ultimatum about her sister in the delivery room saying, “It’s her or me!” according to Radaronline.com.

-Two Reasons Jay-Z Doesn’t Want Solange At Birth of Twins
+Two Reasons Jay Z Doesn’t Want Solange At Birth of Twins

-It’s no secret that Jay-Z and Solange are not each other’s big fans, so it shouldn’t be a surprise that it has created a scenario where Beyonce has had to choose between her husband and her sister.
-According to the Radaronline.com’s source there are two reasons that Jay-Z has for not wanting Solange at the birth of he and Queen Bey’s twins.
+It’s no secret that Jay Z and Solange are not each other’s big fans, so it shouldn’t be a surprise that it has created a scenario where Beyonce has to choose between her husband and her sister.
+According to the Radaronline.com’s source, there are two reasons that Jay Z has for not wanting Solange at the birth of his and Queen Bey’s twins.

 “Jay and Solange still have a tense relationship and he just doesn’t like being in the same room as her.”

-The brother and sister-in-law still have the 2014 fight lingering over their heads, when Solange attacked Jay-Z in an elevator while Beyonce was present.
-The Daily Mail reported then that the “row was sparked by Jay-Z.” In 2016, after Beyonce released “Lemonade” the Daily Mail also speculated that the lyrics confirmed why “Solange lashed out at her brother-in-law.”
+The brother and sister-in-law still have the 2014 fight lingering over their heads, when Solange attacked Jay Z in an elevator while Beyonce was present.
+The Daily Mail reported then that the “row was sparked by Jay Z.” In 2016, after Beyonce released “Lemonade” the Daily Mail also speculated that the lyrics confirmed why “Solange lashed out at her brother-in-law.”

-The second reason, that Jay-Z does not want Solange Knowles in the delivery room with Beyonce is that he wants to be there.
+The second reason that Jay Z does not want Solange Knowles in the delivery room with Beyonce is that he wants to be there.

 “He’s told Beyonce these are his babies too and he wants to be there when they’re born, but he doesn’t want Solange ruining his big moment with some mean wisecrack at his expense.”